isomerpages/nyp-sirs/_services/career-services/CCP RI For Candidates.md

 Appointed by the Workforce Singapore, the Singapore Institute of Retail Studies (SIRS) offers the Career Conversion Programme for Retail Industry (CCP-RI) for PMETs who aspire to pivot to new careers in the Retail and Digital Commerce space.

+Make a switch to the dynamic retail industry for an exciting and satisfying career!

 <h4>Key Benefits</h4>
 * Effective learning through structured classroom and on-the-job training
 * Acquire in-demand knowledge and skills from SIRS' pool of experienced practitioner trainers